wtraylor/modular_megafauna_model/docs/model.md

 ### Foraging {#sec_foraging}

-\note **Units**
-- All forage values (e.g. available grass biomass, consumed forage) are *dry matter mass* in kilograms (`DMkg`).
-- Any forage per area (e.g. forage in a habitat) is `kgDM/km²`.
-- Herbivore-related mass values (e.g. body mass, fat mass) are also `kg`, but live mass.
-- Population densities of herbivores are either in `kg/km²` or `ind/km²` (ind=individuals).
-- Digestibility values are interpreted as in-vitro digestibility.

-\todo Find a reference for this definition of in-vitro digestibility.

 @startuml "Levels of herbivore intake constraints.
 What and how much of the available forage an herbivore ingests is limited by a cascade of internal and external factors."
 	!include diagrams.iuml!intake_limit_levels
 @enduml